codesnippetspro/code-snippets/readme.txt

 == Upgrade Notice ==

+= 2.4.0 =
+New snippet sharing feature for multisite networks; new Snippet class

 = 2.3.0 =
-Numerious fixes and Russian translation update.
-Props to @signo and @`achumakov.
+Numerous fixes and Russian translation update.
+Props to @signo and @achumakov.

 = 2.2.3 =
 Fixed error when exporting; snippet scopes can now be imported